glucas/nrun/README.md

 1. **Receive Text and Rich Text**

-   * If there’s no input: Continue
+   * If there’s no input: Continue (or Get Clipboard)

 2. **Get Text from Shortcut Input**